 - Students must be candidates for bachelor’s or master’s degrees in business and management

-- Students must have completed at least 12 credits in the School of Business and Technology at Thomas Edison State College
+- Students must have completed at least 12 credits in the School of Business and Management at Thomas Edison State College

 - Undergraduate students must have a Thomas Edison State College grade point average of at least 3.5 and rank in the upper 20 percent of their graduating class